 New Life desires to be a congregation that supports, sends, and equips missionaries throughout the world.
 Below is a brief explanation of our current mission partnerships.

 The Cooperative Program is our primary tool for supporting world missions.
 Over 45,000 churches support missions through this program.
-As one of these cooperating churches, we contribute to the advancement of the Gospel by funding seminaries, North American church planters, and International missionaries.
+As one of these cooperating churches, we contribute to the advancement of the Gospel by funding seminaries, North American church planters, International missionaries, social programs and disaster relief services.

 New Life supports the mission of Frontier Morgantown a church plant near the campus of West Virginia University in Morgantown, WV.
 Frontier is led by Scott Whitaker.
 They began as a group of friends in Louisville, Kentucky who were making disciples together and who began to wonder if the Holy Spirit was leading them to start a new church.
 Through a sequence of events and connections, God began to give the team a heart for the city of Morgantown, and they began making the necessary plans to move there.
 The first team members began arriving in Morgantown in July and August of 2011 and functioning as a small community on mission.